tryton/tryton/doc/index.rst

 Payment
 *******

-A Payment defines an amount to pay to a party or to receive from a party.
+A Payment defines the attempt to pay an amount to a party or to receive an amount from a party.
 It is mainly defined by:

 - Journal.
 - Kind: